Octavius-Dante/Tetra-Proxima/CAPM-DAY-12/Readme.md

 </br>
 </br>

 In software engineering, CI/CD or CICD is the combined practices of continuous integration (CI) and continuous delivery (CD) or, less often, continuous deployment.
-They are sometimes referred to collectively as continuous development or continuous software development.
 </br>
 </br>